tsahara/r7rs/content/expr.md

 (pair? (delay (cons 1 2)))  \ev  \unspecified
 ```

-\item Implementations may implement "implicit forcing," where
+- Implementations may implement "implicit forcing," where
 the value of a promise is forced by procedures
 that operate only on arguments of a certain type, like ``cdr``
 and ``*``.
 However, procedures that operate uniformly on their